Introduction – Specs and About The Laser Dinghy

 The Laser Standard / ILCA 7…

 has a 7.06m2 / 76 ft2 sail, and is more suitable for sailors above about 143lb / 65kg.
-This rig is suited to the heavier sailors in windy conditions where weight, strength, and fitness are critical.
+This rig is suited to heavier sailors in windy conditions where weight, strength, and fitness are critical.

 Summary of Key Laser Dinghy Specifications